-The John A. Paulson School of Engineering and Applied Sciences, Harvard University USA invites applications for a fully funded PhD scholarship for the 2018/2019 academic session.
+The John A. Paulson School of Engineering and Applied Sciences, Harvard University USA invites applications for a fully-funded PhD scholarship for in 2020

 Worth of Award

 - All students admitted to their PhD programme receive full financial support.

 - This support includes tuition, fees, and a cost-of-living stipend ($3161 per month before taxes in AY19-20).

 - All PhD students are required to participate in the educational program for about ten hours a week for one term-usually as a quarter-time teaching fellow or in a similar capacity- during their second year of study.

 - Financial support takes several forms: fellowships, teaching fellowships, and research assistantships.
 Ordinarily, first-year PhD students are supported with full fellowships so that they can devote all their time to coursework.

 - Beyond the first year, when students are in a better position to teach and assist in research, support is ordinarily provided through research assistantships, or a combination of a teaching fellowship and a research assistantship.

 - During the academic year, full-time students may not accept employment inside or outside the University, other than teaching fellowships or research assistantships that involves a commitment of more than ten hours per week, without special permission.